Resources

 Why was I assessed as ineligible by the Administrator?

-There can be several reasons why your Claim the Administrator determined your claim ineligible.
+There can be several reasons why your Claim is ineligible.
 It could be because:

-• the school, or for the years you attended the school, was not run by the federal government,
+• the school, or for the years you attended the school, was not operate and controlled solely by the federal government,

 • you opted out of this Settlement,